1

 In the second terminal emulator for M4 core, you should see text indicating the sensor example is running (e.g., below).
 Choose one of the sensor demos and affect the given sensor by moving the board or moving something magnetic near it.

--------------- i.MX 6SoloX SABRE on board sensor example
+-------------- i.MX 6SoloX SABRE on board sensor example--------------

 Select the sensor demo you want to run:

-The user is prompted to enter which sensor they want to communicate
+The user is prompted to enter which sensor they want to communicate with:

 [1].MMA8451Q 3-Axis Digital Accelerometer Polling Demo